LonaBam/alx-system_engineering-deveops/0x01-shell_permissions/README.md

 4-empty - This script creates an empty file
-5-execute - This script adds execute permission to the owner of a file 6-multiple_permissions - This script adds execute permission to the owner and group and read permission to other users
+5-execute - This script adds execute permission to the owner of a file 6-multiple_permissions - This script adds execute permission to the owner and group and read permission to other users 7-everybody - This script adds execution permission to the owner, group and other users to a file